The Clear Edge

 Biggest remote team failure: cultural cohesion.

-At 25 people with 10 new hires across 8 countries, that doesn’t transfer automatically.
+• At 25 people with 10 new hires across 8 countries, that doesn’t carry over automatically.

 Culture can’t be implicit when the team is distributed.